VGKintsugi/Ghidra-SegaSaturn-Loader/README.md

 - Pros: Easy to use, useful for debugging game initialization, works great on Saturn homewbrew
 - Cons: Doesn't load any file after the first file on disc

+### Mednafen Save States (MC)
+- gunzip the Mednafen save state
+- Select the unzipped file in Ghidra
+- The loader will load backup cart memory, high work RAM, and low work RAM to the correct places
+- The loader will add labels for SH-2s PC, PR, and R15 registers

 ### Yabause Save States (YSS)
 - Select any Yabause Save State (YSS)
 - The loader will load backup cart memory, high work RAM, and low work RAM to the correct places